 New Downtown Antique Store Aims for Practicality

-Several antique stores in downtown Augusta have closed in recent years, but that hasn’t stopped John McBrayer from opening a new one called Beulah’s.
+The trend of Augusta’s downtown antique stores closing over the last few years hasn’t stopped John McBrayer from opening a new one called Beulah’s.

 “I was born into a 200-year-old house full of old stuff,” McBrayer said.
 “It’s all I’ve ever known.”

-For years, McBrayer, a longtime historic preservationist and founder of Beulah’s, ran a booth at Marketplace Antiques, a co-op of antique dealers a few blocks west on Broad Street.
-By combining a surprisingly good deal on the 316 8th Street building and a Georgia Power grant dispersed by the Downtown Development Authority, McBrayer made the most of the opportunity.
+For years McBrayer, a longtime historic preservationist and founder of Beulah’s, operated a small-scale operation at a booth at Marketplace Antiques, a co-op of antique dealers a few blocks west on Broad Street.
+By combining a surprisingly good deal on the 316 8th Street building and a Georgia Power grant dispersed by the Downtown Development Authority, McBrayer made the most of a new opportunity.

-Now, with much work to a nearly century-old building that has in the past been a financial institution, a beauty shop and a bookstore among other things, McBrayer is continuing his work of historic preservation in a building that took him 8 months to restore.
+Now, with much work to a nearly century-old building that has in the past been a financial institution, a beauty shop and a bookstore among other things, McBrayer is continuing his work of historic preservation in a building that took him, his partner Rich and a few friends roughly 8 months to restore.